 During the year Shri Jens Van Nieuwenborgh was appointed as an Alternate Director toShri John-Eric Fernand Pascal Cesar Bertrand with effect from 20th November2018.

 Excepting Mrs. S.Rachana who is a director in Panchavati Polyfibres Limited andR.V.Consulting Services Private Limited whose transactions with the company have beenreported under the related parties disclosure under notes to the accounts none of theother non-executive directors has had any pecuniary relationship or transactions with thecompany other than the receipt of sitting fee for the meetings of the Board andCommittees thereof attended by them.

 Independent Directors Declaration

-The company has received the necessary declaration from each Independent Director inaccordance with Section 149 (7) of the Companies Act 2013 that he meets the criteria ofindependence as laid out in sub-section (6) of Section 149 of the Companies Act 2013and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 ("SEBI Listing Regulations").
+The company has received the necessary declaration from all the Independent Directorsin accordance with Section 149 (7) of the Companies Act 2013 that they meet the criteriaof independence as laid out in sub-section (6) of Section 149 of the Companies Act 2013and Regulation 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 ("SEBI Listing Regulations").
 There has been no change in thecircumstances affecting their status as an Independent Director during the year.

 Number of meetings of the board